 Phyllo dough: First, we'll need some phyllo (filo) pastry sheets.
 You can buy store-bought frozen phyllo dough or fresh ones from your nearest Middle Eastern store.
 Either way, you'll end up with the best flavor ever!

-Nuts: In this recipe, we'll be using pistachios.
+Nuts: In this recipe, we’ll be using pistachios.
 I recommend crushing or chopping some and grinding the others, as this will add a beautiful texture to your Baklava.
-Please check out my recipe variations section and cooking tips below for alternative nuts.

-Ghee: We'll use some ghee in our recipe to get that perfectly crispy texture.
+Ghee: We’ll use ghee in this recipe to get that perfectly crispy texture.
 Ghee is clarified butter; you can easily buy it in stores or make your own ghee at home.
-It adds a deeper flavor than just melted butter, but you can use it as a substitute if that's all you have at hand.
+It adds a deeper flavor than just melted butter, but you can use it as a substitute if that’s all you have at hand.

-Sugar: We need granulated white sugar to make our delicious sugar syrup which we will flavor with some lemon juice.
+Sugar: We need granulated white sugar to make our delicious sugar syrup which we will flavor with lemon juice.

-🔪 HOW TO MAKE BAKLAVA STEP BY STEP
+🔪 HOW TO MAKE PISTACHIO BAKLAVA

 The full instructions are in the recipe card below, but let's look at the main steps to making this treat.